PujaNaik159/Blinkit_sales/README.md

 This provides an additional perspective on product sales patterns.

 7. Outlet Establishment Trend
-The dashboard visualizes sales performance according to the **outlet establishment year**, helping identify changes in sales across different periods.
+The dashboard visualizes sales performance according to the outlet establishment year, helping identify changes in sales across different periods.

 Key Business Insights